-You may have heard of this mineral being good for your skin, hair, or being great for men’s health — and you’d be right!
-Selenium is great for your skin and hair, along with men’s prostate health, but it’s also crucial to a healthy metabolism and thyroid.
+You may have heard of this mineral is good for your skin, hair, or is great for men’s health — and you’d be right!
+Selenium is great for your skin and hair, along with men’s prostate health, but it’s also crucial to healthy metabolism and thyroid.
 It’s primarily found and stored in the thyroid gland where it’s used to assist with the enzymatic breakdown of the thyroid hormones so they can be used by their body.
 Because when you think about it, even if these hormones are being produced, if your body can’t use them efficiently they aren’t going to do you much good.
-Selenium also supports the immune system and with fertility in both men and women.
+Selenium also supports the immune system and fertility in both men and women.
 The easiest way to get enough?
 Eat one Brazil nut a day; they have over 100 percent of your daily needs in just one nut.
 If you’re not a fan of the taste, just toss them in a smoothie; you’ll never taste them!
 Though seafood offers natural selenium too, no other food rivals that of Brazil nuts.
-As a bonus, it’s easy to digest and has 2 grams of fiber plus plenty of healthy fats your body also needs for an optimal thyroid function.
+As a bonus, it’s easy to digest and has 2 grams of fiber plus plenty of healthy fats your body also needs for optimal thyroid function.

 Excess caffeine, processed food, added and refined sugar, alcohol, and unhealthy fats can all cause problems with the thyroid and prevent optimal absorption of thyroid hormones in the body.
 There is also a great deal of controversy surrounding soy and cruciferous veggies due to their effects on the thyroid.
 The reason for this is because these foods contain natural goitrogenic properties.
 Goitrogens are a substance that prevents the use of thyroid hormones in the body.
 Know that though these foods do contain goitrogens, their effects on thyroid health only pose a negative problem if a great deal of them are eaten consistently on a day to day basis.
 It’s always best not to consume too much of any food, including these.